gazaskygeeks/Coding-Foundations-course/coursebook/Week 03/session-06/flexbox.md

     justify-content: flex-end;
 }
 ```
-Here the space will place before the first element.
+Here the space will place before the first item.

 **space-between**
 ```css